 This briefing paper provides an overview on mesh implant use in surgery to treat pelvic organ prolapse and stress urinary incontinence, and recent action to halt these procedures.
 It also briefly discusses the use of mesh in hernia repair surgery.Jump to full report >>

 Mesh implants may be used in a number of surgical procedures to provide additional support when repairing weakened or damaged tissue.
-Over recent years attention has increased on complications that can occur with the use of this mesh in urogynaecological procedures to treat pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
+Over recent years attention has increased on complications that can occur with the use of this mesh in urogynaecology procedures to treat pelvic organ prolapse (POP) and stress urinary incontinence (SUI).

 Concerns have been raised about the safety of the mesh implants themselves and the regulatory process used to assess them.
-There has been disappointment that the recent NHS England review did not look at this issue.
+There has been disappointment that the 2017 NHS England review did not look at this issue.

 Commons Briefing papers CBP-8108

 Authors: Sarah Barber; Rachael Harker